Gothic 1 Remake: Engine and mod support

-The game is developed with the Unreal Engine for organizational reasons.
-During development, Alkimia Interactive switched from Unreal Engine 4 to Unreal Engine 5.
+Gothic 1 Remake uses the Unreal Engine (UE), which was chosen for organizational reasons.
+During development, Alkimia Interactive switched from UE4 to UE5.4.
+To address performance issues with UE 5.4, the game uses the PSO precaching system of UE 5.7.

-When asked whether there will be mod support for the remake, the development studio, which itself consists of members (e.g. Lead Producer Pollice) who had worked on mods for Gothic I and Gothic II, answered, that modders can use AngelScript.
-Alkimia told, they used this scripting language "extensively for a lot of gameplay mechanics" in the development of the remake.
+When asked about modding support for the remake, Alkimia Interactive, which itself consists of members who developed mods for Gothic and Gothic II, said that modding can be accomplished via AngelScript, a scripting language which was used "extensively for a lot of gameplay mechanics" during development.

-Soundtrack, dialogue, text localization and voice over
+Soundtrack, dialogue, and localization

-Kai Rosenkranz, who was already the composer of the eponymous original, is also responsible for the soundtrack of the remake.
-Rosenkranz reinterprets his original soundtrack and adds additional pieces of music.
+Kai Rosenkranz, who composed the music for the original game, was also responsible for the soundtrack of the remake.
+Rosenkranz reinterpreted his original soundtrack and created new music.
 He used FMOD to implement his music.

-The Dialogues from the original are sometimes adapted and new written dialogues were added to the remake, too.
-As in the original, the choice of a dialogue-option can often determine the course and outcome of a conversation.
-The game is voiced in German and English, and due to its large fanbases in Poland and Russia, in Polish and Russian, too.
-Text based localizations for Chinese, French, Italian, Japanese, Korean and Spanish are also available.
-The English text localization was completely reworked, as Alkimia criticized that the original English localization failed to convey the harshness of the German/Polish/Russian version.
-When dubbing the German edition, Alkimia Interactive included voice actors who were involved in the original, if voices havent changed or aged too much.
+Some dialogue from the original was rewritten, and new dialogue was added.
+As in the original, the choice of dialogue options can determine the outcome of a conversation.
+Text-based localization for Chinese, French, Italian, Japanese and Spanish were developed.
+The English text localization was completely reworked, as Alkimia Interactive criticized that the original failed to convey the harshness of the German, Polish and Russian versions.
+The game is voiced in German and English, and in Polish and Russian due to the franchise's large fan bases in those languages.
+For the dubbing of the German, Polish and Russian versions, Alkimia Interactive hired voice actors who had worked on the original game, if voices didn't change drastically since.